-From 1997 through June 30, 2018, Ryanair launched service on more than 2,000 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
+From 1997 through June 30, 2019, Ryanair launched service on more than 2,100 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
 During that period, Ryanair established 86 airports as bases of operations.
+During fiscal years 2019 and 2020 the Company established a low cost airline Group adding startup airlines in Poland (Ryanair Sun) and the U.K. (Ryanair U.K.) along with the acquisition of Laudamotion (Austria) and Malta Air (Malta) to Ryanair DAC in Ireland.
 See "Item 4.
 Information on the Company-Route System, Scheduling and Fares" for a list of these bases.
-Ryanair has increased the number of booked passengers from approximately 4.9 million in fiscal year 1999 to approximately 130.3 million in fiscal year 2018.
-As of June 30, 2018, Ryanair had a principal fleet of over 440 Boeing 737-800 aircraft and now serves over 200 airports.
+Ryanair has increased the number of booked passengers from approximately 4.9m in fiscal year 1999 to approximately 142.1m in fiscal year 2019.
+As of June 30, 2019, Ryanair had a principal fleet of 455 Boeing 737-800 aircraft and 20 Airbus A320 aircraft and now serves over 200 airports.

-Ryanair expects to have approximately 585 aircraft in its operating fleet by March 31, 2024.
+Ryanair expects to have approximately 585 narrow body aircraft in its operating fleet by March 31, 2024.
 This is subject to lease handbacks and disposals over the period to March 31, 2024 meeting current expectations.
 See "-Liquidity and Capital Resources" and "Item 4.
 Information on the Company-Aircraft" for additional details.